fadli0029/finalproject/Project/README.md

 Objectives :bulb:
 ---------------------
 </br>
-The objective of this challenge is to give us a basic understanding of how socket communication works in python.
+The objective of this tutorial is to give us a basic understanding of how socket communication works in python.
 This tutorial accomplishes this by giving us code for a bare bones esp32 based controller for the space invaders game.
-This code can be seen bellow and formed the basis of understanding used in the rest of this final project!
+This code can be seen below and formed the basis of understanding used in the rest of this final project!

 Implementations of Tutorial :computer:
 ------------------------------